Stinging nettle

 Brief description

-Stinging nettle is a perennial plant that is very resistant.
-It’s widespread all over the world, mainly in the northern hemisphere, but it can also be found in the tropics.
-The nettle grows to a height of up to 1.5 metres.
-It’s nourished by creeping rhizomes that are yellow to orange.
-The stem, stalk, is straight.
-It isn’t branched in young plants; it branches in older plants in the upper part of the plant.
-The stem is hairy, as well as the leaves that have a typical jagged edge.
-The stem and leaves are stinging.
-The trichomes of the leaves and stem with acetylcholine, histamine, serotonin, leukotrienes and formic acid are responsible for stinging.
-Nettle has diclinous flowers, i.e., separate male and female, both types of flowers create inflorescences.
-Female are panicle and male are raceme.
-After flowering, ovoid achene emerges.
-For most of us, nettle is just an unpleasant stinging weed, but many consume fresh nettle, for example instead of spinach, but dried leaves and the stem are more commonly used.
+Stinging nettle is a perennial plant that is very hardy.
+There is probably no one who does not know the saying: frost will not burn nettles.
+It is widespread throughout the world, mainly in the northern hemisphere, but can also be found in the tropics.
+Nettles can grow up to 1.5 metres high.
+It is nourished by creeping rhizomes that are yellow to orange.
+The stem, the stalk, is straight.
+In young plants it is not branched, in older ones it branches at the top of the plant.
+The stem is hairy, as are the leaves, which have a typical saw-toothed edge.
+Both stem and leaves are glabrous.
+The trichomes of the leaves and stem are responsible for the stinging with acetylcholine, histamine, serotonin, leukotrienes and formic acid.
+Nettle has unisexual flowers, i.e. separate male and female flowers, both types of flowers forming an inflorescence.
+The females are latent and the males are racemose.
+After flowering, an ovoid achenes are produced.
+For most of us nettles are just an unpleasant stinging weed, but many people eat nettles fresh, e.g. instead of spinach, but dried leaves and stems are more commonly used.

-Nettle contains a large number of biologically active substances, the most famous include:
+Nettles contain a large number of biologically active substances, among the best known are:

 Essential oils: